27 Sights in Kawasaki, Japan (with Map and Images)

 Show sight on map

-Inage Jinja is a shrine located in Kawasaki Ward, Kawasaki City, Kanagawa Prefecture, Japan.
-The former name of the shrine was Gosha, and now it is a separate shrine of the main office of the shrine.
-The former name was Sanno Gongen, Taketsuchi Shrine, and it is still called by the common name of Yamano-sama.
+Inage Shrine is a shrine located in Kawasaki Ward, Kawasaki City, Kanagawa Prefecture.
+Its former designation was a local shrine, and it is currently a branch shrine of the Association of Shinto Shrines.
+Its former names were Sanno Gongen and Takemikazuchi Shrine, and it is still commonly referred to as Sanno-sama.

 Wikipedia: 稲毛神社 (JA), Website